keithasaurus/koda-validate/README.md

 assert describe_validator(
     StringValidator(MinLength(3), MaxLength(8))) == "validates a string\n- minimum length 3\n- maximum length 8"
 ```
 All we're doing here, of course, is writing an interpreter.
+For the sake of brevity it can't do much, but it's
-This is easy to do because, while the validators
+straightforward to extend the logic.
+This is easy to do because, while the validators are `Callable`s at their
-are `Callable`s at their core, they are also classes that can easily be inspected.
-(This ease of inspection is
+core, they are also classes that can easily be inspected.
+(This ease of inspection is the primary reason we use
-the primary reason we use classes _at all_ in Koda Validate.)
-Interpreters are the recommended way to re-use
+classes _at all_ in Koda Validate.)
+Interpreters are the recommended way to re-use validator metadata for
-validator metadata for non-validation purposes.
+non-validation purposes.

 ## Caveats